lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Models try to calculate predictors with zero, but it may not make sense biologically.
-Take a look at the mean centered total cholesterol and use that in the model instead.
-You'll still get a warning.
+- It's often better to set your own zero.
+View the centered cholesterol and use that in the model instead.

 `@hint`
 - The model formula should be `got_cvd ~ centered_total_cholesterol + (1 | subject_id)`.